 Properly submitted and complete applications pass a two-level selection procedure.
-At first, the funding will be granted for one year.
-Upon application, the funding measure will be prolonged for one more year.
+The funding will be granted for two years.
+After one year, the scholarship holders is obligated to submit a report to receive the funding for the second year.
 As a rule, the dissertation should be completed after two years.
 In case specific reasons prevented this, two more prolongation of the scholarships for six months each can be granted in exceptional cases.

 The monthly basic scholarship amounts to 1,100 Euros.
 In special cases, a family allowance of 150 Euros is granted for the first child, of 100 Euro each for every other child.

 In case a longer stay abroad is necessary to implement the dissertation project, the state scholarship programme might be complemented by a DAAD increase scholarship for this purpose.
 This increase scholarship has to be applied separately.

 The following documents are needed for submitting an application: